musement/newrelic-slo/README.md

 # Quality assurance New Relic SLO

-This project is a containerized version of [TestCafe](https://devexpress.github.io/testcafe/documentation/test-api/test-code-structure.html) web-based functional testing framework.
-It allows
+This project is a containerized version of [New Relic Nerdpack SLO](https://github.com/newrelic/nr1-slo-r).

 ## Getting Started